 Navigating these Behavioral Economics nuances requires a specific skill set that involves not only subject matter expertise but also strong ethical judgment.
 To amplify business growth in the long run, Behavioral Economics has to be considered in a systematic and ethical way.
 Consequently, startups and innovative established players have started to form specialized Behavioral Economics teams or they tap into expert services like Behavioral Consultancies such as BEWorks, co-founded by Dan Ariely.

 Tech businesses in Silicon Valley learned that thinking big goes hand-in-hand with aggressive target setting.
 Product and marketing teams have to drastically rethink their approaches to growth in order to achieve these targets.
-Thus, growth experts started to engineer predictable growth models based on growth loops rather than traditional linear activities that evaporate shortly after implementation.
-Growth loops are when the cost to gain a new user is vastly outweighed by the output of that user (usually by gaining more users).
+That is why growth experts in Silicon Valley started to think about exponential Acceleration Loops rather than traditional activities that evaporate shortly after implementation.
 This process repeats, and more users beget more users, until you’ve reached critical mass on your market.
-Let’s look closer to why Growth Loops are such an essential part of Growth Hacking:
+Let’s look closer to why Acceleration Loops are such an essential part of Growth Hacking:

-- Growth Loops are usually baked into a product.
+- Acceleration Loops are usually baked into a product.
 They’re designed to leverage interactions of new customers to generate even more new customers.
-(A great Acquisition Loop example: Instagram’s new user sign-up aims at inviting your friends to join as well.)
+A great example is Instagram’s new user sign-up loop which aims at inviting your friends to join as well.

-- For existing customers, Growth Loops add notification triggers to useful and repetitive product interactions.
-They ultimately help to keep your product top-of-mind by bringing back customers and reinforcing the value of the product (a great Retention Loop example: Hubspot sends notifications via a Chrome extension once status of contacted prospect changes).
-Growth Loop approaches like these generate robust and predictable compound effects that apply to all new users as well.
+- For existing customers, Acceleration Loops add notification triggers to useful and repetitive product interactions.
+They ultimately help to keep your product top-of-mind by bringing back customers and reinforcing the value of the product (see geo-triggered notifications sent by Google Pay.
+Such Acceleration Loop approaches generate robust and predictable exponential growth effects that apply to all new users.

-Contrary to Growth Loops, Linear Channels can be defined as activities that imply a ‘dead end’ without multiplying the loop effect (for example, display ads usually bring only a single visit per click and do not generate additional visits).
-This isn’t necessarily the wrong method; you still need strong linear channels to feed and kickstart your loops in the first place.
-But focusing most of your efforts on Linear Channels rather than lasering-in on Growth Loops leaves you with huge untapped potential for growth.
+Most European tech companies have not tapped into such innovative approaches and tend to focus on traditional upper funnel activities.
+Contrary to Acceleration Loops, traditional efforts can be defined as activities that imply a ‘dead end’ without multiplying the loop effect (for example, display ads usually bring only a single visit per click and do not generate additional visits).
+This isn’t necessarily wrong since you need a solid and steady stream of visitors to feed and kickstart your loops.
+But focussing most of your efforts on traditional activities rather than thinking about implementing Acceleration Loops leaves a huge growth potential untapped.

 5) Speed over perfection